-The Board should set the tone and make a stand against corrupt practices by adopting anti-corruption policies and programs in its Code of Conduct.
-Further, the Board should disseminate the policies and programs to employees across the organization through training to embed them in the Corporation's culture.
+The Board should set the tone and take a strong stance against corrupt practices by adopting anti-corruption policies and programs in its Code of Conduct or other relevant policies or programs.
+Further, the Board should disseminate the policies and programs to employees across the organization through training to reinforce the principles underlying those policies and program in the Corporation's culture.